Denmark

 Keywords: Ibsen, Hegel, Lacan, idealism, modernism, new criticism, symbolism, psychoanalysis

-The thesis is written in Norwegian and is dedicated to Michael Head for his ceaseless support of Ibsen Stage Company's work.
+The thesis is written both in Norwegian and English, and is dedicated to Michael Head for his ceaseless support of Ibsen Stage Company's work.

 Please get in touch if you would like to learn more about the thesis.